madviking/ai-helper/README.md

 - **[observation]** Started by implementing all the tests and part of the functionality.
 Tests are mostly bs.
   - **[cost]** $2.5
 - **[prompt]** Please read README.md and continue with the full implementation of this project.
 Target is to be able to run "python -m example" without errors in addition to tests.
+- **[observation]** Actually managed to implement the main functionality in a fairly clean way.
+But stopped saying its ready.
+Then claimed the test discovery being same as running tests.
+- **[prompt]** but if you actually run them (just pytest command) you see the failures
+- **[prompt]** we are missing the following functionalities: - cost calculation (as specified in cost_tracker.py) - tool calling (tools.py)
+  - **[cost]** $7.3
+- **[observation]** So looks like the entire adapter implmenentation is missing, we only have mock data coming from there.
+No wonder it works so well...
+- **[prompt]** "please read README.md and continue with the full implementation of this project.
+At least the adapters implementation is missing entirely.
+You can leave the current mocking there, but please implement the adapters as well."